-The OEI Act framework has a strong focus on the protection of the workforce and addresses workplace health and safety through modified application the Work Health and Safety Act 2011 (WHS Act) and the Work Health and Safety Regulations 2011 (WHS Regulations) (collectively, the applied work health and safety provisions).
+The Offshore Electricity Infrastructure Act 2021 (OEI Act) framework has a strong focus on the protection of the workforce and addresses workplace health and safety, by applying through modified application the Work Health and Safety Act 2011 (WHS Act) and the Work Health and Safety Regulations 2011 (WHS Regulations) (collectively, the applied work health and safety provisions).

-The OEI Act and Offshore Electricity Infrastructure Regulations 2022 (OEI Regulations) amend some existing provisions and include a number of additional provisions which address the specific nature of offshore infrastructure projects4.
+In addition, the OEI Act and OEI Regulations include a number of additional provisions which address the specific nature of offshore infrastructure projects1.